 3.4 Quality of evidence assessment

 The strength of evidence was assessed as intermediate in 82.4% (216/262) of the studies and weak in 10.3% (27/262) studies.
 Only in 7.2% (19/262) of the studies, the strength of the evidence was considered strong; these studies were published between 2006 and 2018.
-Further details on the quality of evidence are presented in the second study by Gastine et al [Developing a Critical Appraisal System for antimicrobial PK-PD studies - Grading and Assessment of Pharmacokinetic-Pharmacodynamic Studies; Expert Review of Clinical Pharmacology Journal 2019 – submitted].
+Further details on the quality of evidence are presented in the second study by Gastine et al [GAPPS (Grading and Assessment of Pharmacokinetic-Pharmacodynamic studies): a critical appraisal system for antimicrobial PKPD studies - development and application in pediatric studies; Expert Review of Clinical Pharmacology Journal 2019 – accepted].

 3.4 New dosing guidance recommendation